hu-macsy/lama_old/scai/blaskernel/doc/index.rst

 Description
 ***********

-The BLASKernel library is a wrapper for various BLAS and LAPACK implementations.
-Lots of vendors provide optimized implementations for their hardware.
-For example Intels MKL is optimized for execution on Intel processors.
-This library can be used with different libraries.
-If no library is found a integrated implementation is used.
-Currently not all BLAS and LAPACK calls are wrapped, but the extension is very easy.
+The BLASKernel library provides wrapper for various BLAS and LAPACK routines in such a way that these routines can be called as kernel functions on different devices with the same signature.

+The BLASKernel library supports both approaches: either the BLAS or LAPACK routine is implemented by the library itself (internal version) or the BLAS or LAPACK routine of an efficient vendor library is wrapped (external version).
+The latter approach is usually the more efficient one as vendors provide optimized implementations on their hardware.
+This is not only the case for usual host CPUs but also for CUDA or Intel MIC devices, where libraries like cuBLAS or the Intel MKL are available.

+The internal version of the BLAS and LAPACK routines is a fallback implementation on Host CPUs if no external BLAS or LAPACK library is available.
+In contrary to most vendor libraries the routines can be instantiated for any arithmetic value type, i.e. also for long or long complex value types.
+All routines of the internal version will be registered in the kernel registry, but will be replaced with wrapper routines to external vendor libraries if available.

+The current version of the BLASKernel library supports only a subset of the BLAS and LAPACK routines that are available.
+This subset contains all routines that are currently used in other libraries like the LAMA and solver library.
+But it is easy to extend the BLASKernel library for further routines.

 ********
 Contents
 ********